 And no, we don’t mean depth by how serious your project is, we mean how deep is the framing job.
 Will your project use more than two matboards, or is it a shadow box type of project?
 If you answer yes to either of these questions, we highly recommend choosing anti-reflective glazing vs. non-glare glazing for your project.

-Apartment-dwellers may be more prone to moving and want the durability of acrylic.
-Likewise, people living in areas where there are earthquakes or hurricanes may appreciate its strength and feel more comfortable framing with acrylic instead of glass.
+Apartment dwellers may be more prone to moving and want the durability of acrylic.
+Likewise, people living in areas where there are earthquakes or hurricanes may appreciate its strength and feel more comfortable framing it with acrylic instead of glass.

 At Art To Frame, we carry several different types of glazing options to suit your needs in both glass and acrylic.